mburolla/javascript-assignments/assignments.md

 ## Ex.
 6

-Write a function named: `student{YOUR STUDENT ID}Sort` that sorts an array of numbers in ascending order:
+Write a function named: `sort` that sorts an array of numbers in ascending order:

 Example usage:
 ```